Earth's atmosphere :Composition, Function, Layers, Evolution

 Evolution of Earth's atmosphere

 The evolution of Earth's atmosphere is a complex process that has occurred over billions of years.
 It has been shaped by a variety of geological, chemical, and biological processes.
-Here's a brief overview of the major stages in the evolution of Earth's atmosphere:

 1. Primordial Atmosphere (4.6 billion years ago):